 James FlintMarch 25, 2012 2:52 pm Leave your thoughts

-This is the story of translator and merchant James Flint, who became the first East India Company employee to command Chinese language and in 1759 tried to reach the Qing Emperor with a petition for better trade terms.
+The story of translator and merchant James Flint, who became the first East India Company employee to command Chinese language and in 1759 tried to reach the Qing Emperor with a petition for better trade terms.
 He also helped introduce soya to North America.

 James Flint was adopted at an early age by the East India Company in 1736, trained in Chinese language and enlisted as staff translator in 1746.
 His skills brought independence from the Portuguese hosts in Macau and the Chinese translators in Guangdong.